10 First Steps

-If you and your family are just starting with Waldorf homeschooling, here are ten first steps.
+If you and your family are just getting started with Waldorf homeschooling, here are ten first steps.
 Keep it simple and make one or two changes at a time.
 Pretty soon you will see what a difference these changes can make!

 - Focus on rhythm rather than on perfectly planned and executed blocks or lessons.

 - Yearly rhythm includes seasonal celebrations & festivals;